 IBDrelief was started by Seb Tucknott and his wife Emily Bridges in 2015.

 But, a website such as this is a huge undertaking (even for someone who owns a web design company), not to mention an expensive one.
-Seb and Emily explored various venues for funding the site and eventually decided to run a crowdfunding campaign in August 2015.
-The money raised from the campaign has gone towards building the first phase of the website, which was launched in February 2016.
+Seb and Emily explored various avenues for funding the site and eventually decided to run a crowdfunding campaign in August 2015.
+The money raised from the campaign went towards building the first phase of the website, which was launched in February 2016.
 This money has now run out and Seb and Emily continue to run IBDrelief out of their own funds.
 They are currently exploring other funding opportunities to secure the long-term future of IBDrelief.

 What you see on IBDrelief now is just the beginning.
 We have huge plans for IBDrelief but are currently taking it one step at a time to make sure what we create is sustainable into the future.